Brand awareness metrics you should track

 However, the levels of engagement (measured in the number of likes, shares, and comments) will tell you how your content resonates with your target audience.

-Engagement is an indicator of the effectiveness of your campaign.
+Engagement is an indicator of the effectiveness of your social media campaign.

 Moreover, many social media algorithms take the engagement levels into account while calculating how high on the social media wall your content will rank.